mvanderkamp/westures-core/README.md

 - Simplified handler interaction.
 As the handlers are called directly instead of as the callback for an event, the parameters do not need to be wrapped up inside the 'details' property of an event object.
+- Renamed 'bind' to 'addGesture' and 'unbind' to 'removeGestures'.

 ## Links